-I am Associate Professor of Leadership & Educational Studies, Reich College of Education, Appalachian State University, Boone, North Carolina.
-Here’s my vita.
+I am Associate Professor of Leadership & Educational Studies and Interim Associate Director of the Doctoral Program in Educational Leadership at the Reich College of Education, Appalachian State University, Boone, North Carolina.
+Here’s my vita:

 I am trained in curriculum theory, and favor arts-based, autobiographical, resolutely qualitative approaches to issues.
-My bread-and-butter work is teaching social foundations of education to undergraduates.
-I also teach at the doctoral level and in the Honors College.
+I teach epistemology, methods, and curriculum theory to doctoral students, social foundations of education to undergraduates, and narrative and sustainable caring practice in the Honors College.

-I care most deeply about the preparation of caring professionals for long, thriving careers, especially teachers.
+I care most deeply about the preparation of caring professionals for long, thriving careers, especially teachers and educational leaders.

-I am deeply concerned about what is happening to the practice of teaching in a policy environment that believes you can only improve what you can measure.
+I am deeply concerned about what is happening to the practice of teaching and educational leadership in a policy environment that believes you can only improve what you can measure.
 This way of knowing the world has its own logic, which usurps all other ways of understanding what matters.